 Veterinary offices are similar to doctors' offices in the nature of medical waste they produce.
 As in other healthcare facilities, most of the waste from the office is non-hazardous and can be disposed of as regular office trash (municipal solid waste).
-But there are also biological materials and stuff contaminated with animal fluids which must be classified as “infectious waste” and stored on site, and transported off-site for treatment, separately.
+But there are also biomass and materials contaminated with animal fluids which must be classified as infectious waste and stored on site, and separately transported off-site for treatment.

 We recommend vet practices establish these waste categories